Home Compare LGEN.L vs STJ.L

 Legal & General Group vs St. James's Place: Which Stock Looks Stronger in 2026?

-St. James's Place holds the cleaner structural position, with the lead spread across valuation and stability.
+St. James's Place holds the cleaner structural position, with the lead spread across profitability and valuation.
 Legal & General still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Legal & General, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with St. James's Place, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 INDUSTRY COMPARISON